History & Heritage

 King James I introduced the sport to the village of Newmarket in the early 1600s after stumbling across the open stretch of heathland whilst out hunting.
 Already a lover of equestrian pursuits, he recognised its potential and built the first grandstand on the heath.
 However, it was during the reign of Charles II that horseracing flourished and developed.

 King Charles II commissioned a palace to be built in Newmarket, and from 1669 onwards moved his entire court, including all his ministers, twice a year for the racing season to what is today recognised as racing’s global headquarters.
 Newmarket became known as the ‘unofficial’ capital where affairs of state were conducted alongside racing, hawking and cock-fighting.

 In 1711, Queen Anne made a similar discovery when riding on the heaths near Ascot.
 In the August, Her Majesty’s Plate, a race worth 100 guineas and open to any horse took place.
 We still commemorate her find today with the Group 1 Queen Anne Stakes, the opening race at Royal Ascot.

-Her Majesty The Queen first rode a horse at the age of three and they have been a constant in her life ever since.
-Her love of racing has never diminished, with her devotion as a passionate fan, owner, breeder and ambassador unwavering.
-She is a treasured figurehead and has been part of the sport's fabric since the mid-1940s.
-Below is a brochure produced by Great British Racing to honour Her Majesty in the year she celebrates her Platinum Jubilee.
+Her Majesty Queen Elizabeth II first rode a horse at the age of three and her interest in the equine world remained a constant throughout her life.
+Her love of racing never diminished, with her devotion as a passionate fan, owner, breeder and ambassador unwavering.
+She was a treasured figurehead and has been part of the sport's fabric since the mid-1940s until her death last year.